ClarityNLP/ClarityNLP/docs/setup/index.rst

 1. **Local Machine Setup with Docker**

-   Choose this option if you will be the only user of ClarityNLP, you want to install ClarityNLP on your laptop or desktop, and you want everything to be configured for you.
+   Choose this option if you want ClarityNLP on your laptop or desktop, and you want everything to be configured for you.

    |br|

 2. **Local Machine Setup without Docker**

-   Choose this option if you will be the only user of ClarityNLP, you want to install ClarityNLP on your laptop or desktop, and you want to configure everything yourself.
+   Choose this option if you want ClarityNLP on your laptop or desktop, and you want to configure everything yourself.

    |br|

 3. **Server Setup**

-   Choose this option if you anticipate supporting multiple users.
-This is a Docker-based installation with OAuth2 security.
+   Choose this option if you want ClarityNLP deployed on a network-accessible server.
+This is a Docker-based installation with OAuth2 security, Traefik, and Let's Encrypt.

 Local Machine Setup